WonderingGodling/My-Mind-Space/src/site/notes/Explicitly Showcased/People/Special Ones/Roo/Roo.md

-Roo Is Definitely Interesting And If Im Being Honest Theres Not Much Else To Say On That I'll Never Fully Understand How (Or Even If) Their Brain Works But I Will Admit I Enjoy When It Breaks I End Up Having To Explain A Lot Of Stuff To Them But Honestly They Always Feel Too Bad About It For Me To Actually Be Upset
+Roo Is Definitely Interesting And If Im Being Honest Theres Not Much Else To Say On That I'll Never Fully Understand How (Or Even If) Their Brain Works But I Will Admit I Enjoy When It Breaks I End Up Having To Explain A Lot Of Stuff To Them But Honestly They Always Feel Too Bad About It For [[Branches/Me\|Me]] To Actually Be Upset

 I Left Roos Shirt At Their Place D: